 Floyd's algorithm walks forward in the graph using two pointers a and b.
-Both pointers begin at the starting node of the graph.
+Both pointers begin at a node x that is the starting node of the graph.
 Then, on each turn, the pointer a walks one step forward and the pointer b walks two steps forward.
 The process continues until the pointers meet each other: